-Even if you are not registered, the basic hygiene principles in the 2013 Regulations apply.
+Even if you are not registered, best practice in hygiene and food safety should be followed.
 If alcohol is to be sold at a church function, the PCC should obtain a temporary events notice from the local authority.
 This includes a raffle, a stall with wine for sale, and if wine is included with a supper for which tickets are sold.

 Please also remember to be aware of the risk of allergens in items made available or sold.
-Events held by third parties on church property (e.g. halls and churchyards) may require a faculty - check with Emma Bakewell.
+Events held by third parties on church property (e.g. halls and churchyards) may require a faculty - check with the Church Buildings Team.